GanWK98/fyp/research/object_detection/README.md

 # FYP PROJECT - DRONE BASED IMAGE PROCESSING FOR WAREHOUSE INVENTORY INSPECTION

 ## Brief Summary
-Run the Object_detection_webcam.py python script to run the project and show 2 classes in the real-time camera
+Run the Object_detection_webcam.py python script to run the project and show 2 classes (stock and worker) in the real-time camera